TakafumiM/LoLProAnalysis/README.md

 ## Baseline Model
 My baseline model used Decision Tree Classifier two features: a nominal feature 'side' and a continuous feature 'golddiffat15'.
 My baseline model is simple.
 Since 'side' is a categorical column with string imputs, I used OneHotEncoder to 'side' and trained the model.
-The accuracy was 0.7342 which is about 73.4%.
-I will say that this is a good result considering I have access to only a few information that observers can get before 15 minutes.
-However, let's see if I can make this model better.
+The accuracy was 0.0.6533 which is about 65.3%.
+It is not a good result even considering that I have access to a few information that observers can get before 15 minutes.
+Let's see if I can make this model better.

 ## Final Model
 In my final model, I added multiple features and a transformer.